pramsey/crunchyblog/intarraytags/index.md

 ### Cats of Two Tags

-This is where things start to come off the rails for the relational model, because finding the just the records that have two particular tags involves quite complicated SQL.
+This is where things start to come off the rails for the relational model, because finding just the records that have **two** particular tags involves quite complicated SQL.

 ```sql
 SELECT Count(*)